 “Our analysis supports the prevailing view that most of the heat is generated in the asthenosphere, but we found that volcanic activity is located 30 to 60 degrees East from where we expect it to be,” said Christopher Hamilton of the University of Maryland, College Park.
 Hamilton, who is stationed at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, is lead author of a paper about this research published in Earth and Planetary Science Letters.

-Hamilton and his team performed the spatial analysis using the a new, global geologic map of Io, produced by David Williams of Arizona State University, Tempe, Ariz., and his colleagues using data from NASA spacecraft.
+Hamilton and his team performed the spatial analysis using the a new, global geologic map of Io, produced by David Williams of Arizona State University, Tempe, Arizona, and his colleagues using data from NASA spacecraft.
 The map provides the most comprehensive inventory of Io’s volcanoes to date, thereby enabling patterns of volcanism to be explored in unprecedented detail.
 Assuming that the volcanoes are located above where the most internal heating occurs, the team tested a range of interior models by comparing observed locations of volcanic activity to predicted tidal heating patterns.

 “We performed the first rigorous statistical analysis of the distribution of volcanoes in the new global geologic map of Io,” says Hamilton.
 “We found a systematic eastward offset between observed and predicted volcano locations that can’t be reconciled with any existing solid body tidal heating models.”